Submit a course proposal for review

 UMAIE Faculty Travel Grants

 Provides funds to develop a UMAIE January term course.
 Awarded by the UMAIE Board of Directors.
-The deadline is the third week in March each year.
+The annual deadline is April 1.
+Faculty are encouraged to consult with Global Studies staff before submitting a final grant application.
 Contact us for specific deadline and other information.

 Sister Antonine O'Brien Foreign Study Award

 To promote faculty travel abroad associated with the development and teaching of overseas Global Search for Justice courses.
-The deadline is February 1 each year.
+The annual deadline is April 1.
 One award of $5,000 is available each year.